-Three Things You Must Consider about Adult ADHD
+Three Things You Should Consider about Adult ADHD

-- — If you have ADHD, you were born with it.
-As a child did you exhibit many symptoms that did not allow you to function typically at school, at home, in your peer group, and in the community?
+- If you have ADHD, you were born with it.
+As a child, it’s likely you experienced symptoms that kept you from functioning typically at school, at home, in your peer group, and in the community.

-- — If you have ADHD, these adult ADHD symptoms and impairments hinder you regularly in more than one area of your life.
-Not just at work, but also at home.
-Not just at home, but also with friends and family.
+- If you have ADHD, these adult ADHD symptoms and impairments can hinder you regularly in more than one area of your life: at work, at home, and with friends and family.

-- — ADHD is VERY inheritable.
-If you have adult ADHD symptoms, chances are high that your parent(s) also exhibited these symptoms and/or your child(ren) exhibit them.
-Maybe your child has already been diagnosed with ADHD.
+- ADHD is VERY inheritable.
+If you have adult ADHD symptoms, chances are high that your parent(s) also exhibited these symptoms and/or your child(ren) exhibit them whether or not they’ve already been diagnosed with ADHD.